Fair Active Learning: Introduction

-\stitle{Summary of contributions.} In this paper, we introduce {\em fairness in active learning} for constructing fair models in the context of limited labeled data.
-We propose a fair active learning framework (FAL) to balance model performance and fairness as defined by demographic parity.
-For the special case of generalized linear models, we propose an efficient approach with the \emph{same asymptotic time complexity} as traditional active learning.
-We conduct comprehensive experiments on real datasets to show that performing active learning while considering the fairness constraint can significantly improve the fairness of a classifier without any major reduction in model accuracy. \eat{ In summary, our contributions are as following: \begin{itemize} \item Carefully formalizing terms and background, we present different fairness measures based on model independence. \item We introduce fairness in active learning, an iterative approach that incorporates the fairness measure in its sample selection unit and constructs a fair predictive model as a result. \item We propose the expected fairness measure for unlabeled sample points based on the best-known estimate of the function. \item We conduct comprehensive experiments on real-world data, considering different fairness metrics based on model independence.
+We propose a fair active learning (FAL) framework to balance model performance and fairness (\S~\ref{sec:framework}).
+At a high-level, FAL uses an accuracy-fairness optimizer for selecting samples to be labeled.
+We propose three strategies for the optimizer, namely {\bf FAL $\alpha$-aggregate} (\S~\ref{sec:opt:alpha}), {\bf FAL Nested} (\S~\ref{sec:opt:nested}), and {\bf FAL Nested Append} (\S~\ref{sec:opt:nAppend}).
+Given that sample points are unlabeled in the context of AL, the optimizer uses {\em expected unfairness reduction}, proposed in \S~\ref{sec:framework}.
+For the special case of generalized linear models, we propose an {\em fairness by covariance} (\S~\ref{sec:fbc}), an efficient alternative for expected unfairness reduction that reduces the asymptotic time complexity of FAL to be the {\em same} as traditional active learning.
+While our default notion of fairness is based on Demographic Parity, we also provide extension to other fairness models (\S~\ref{sec:disc}).
+We conduct comprehensive experiments to evaluate the performance of our proposal on benchmark datasets (\S~\ref{sec:exp}).
+Our result confirm that FAL can significantly reduce unfairness while not significantly impacting the model accuracy.
+In particular, our optimization {\bf FAL Nested Append} had the best performance across different experiments and fairness models, confirming the improvements proposed for accuracy-fairness trade-off. \eat{ In summary, our contributions are as following: \begin{itemize} \item Carefully formalizing terms and background, we present different fairness measures based on model independence. \item We introduce fairness in active learning, an iterative approach that incorporates the fairness measure in its sample selection unit and constructs a fair predictive model as a result. \item We propose the expected fairness measure for unlabeled sample points based on the best-known estimate of the function. \item We conduct comprehensive experiments on real-world data, considering different fairness metrics based on model independence.
 Our results show an improvement of around 50\% in fairness measures while not significantly impacting the model accuracy. \item We discuss how to extend our framework for different fairness measures. \end{itemize} In the remainder of this paper, we start with a background on active learning and our fairness model in \S~\ref{sec:back}.
 In \S~\ref{sec:alg}, we will present the FAL framework.
 In \S~\ref{sec:disc}, we will discuss how to extend our proposal for different fairness measures.
 We will provide our comprehensive experiments in\S~\ref{sec:exp}, review the related work in \S~\ref{sec:related}, and conclude the paper in \S~\ref{sec:con}. }